Search and Big Data Analytics in 2016

 If you are a GSA customer and still considering your migration strategy or evaluating your replacement solutions, you can use our Top 10 Criteria for Selecting Your GSA Replacement e-book as a guide.

-This year, we also introduced the Search Technologies’ Enterprise Search StackTM (ST Search StackTM) for GSA Replacement.
-The ST Search Stack is an optimized reference architecture for search and analytics applications, developed from our decade of experience and is built around our technology assets and open source technologies.
+This year, we also introduced the Search Technologies’ GSA Replacement Solution - an optimized reference architecture for search and analytics applications, developed from our decade of experience and is built around our technology assets and open source technologies.
+Download our white paper to read about our GSA Replacement solution in-depth.

 3. Enterprise Data Lakes